gurjot06oct/Cplusplus/09 Array/04 Array Arithmetic/01 Nested Frame Structures Theory.md

 - **Method 1: Level Pointers**: In this method, dynamic arrays do not utilize a nested frame structure.

-- **Method 2: Two-Dimensional Pointer**: Here, dynamic arrays utilize a nested frame structure partially.
+- **Method 2: Dimensional Pointer**: Here, dynamic arrays utilize a nested frame structure partially.

 The Theory of Nested Frame Structures helps in visualizing and understanding the complex organization of elements in multidimensional arrays, providing a clear framework for accessing and manipulating these structures effectively.